On this page:

 Undergraduate/Graduate Mixed Enrollment

-Undergraduate scholarship recipients who are registered in both undergraduate and graduate courses during an academic term for combined full-time enrollment, must notify our office to ensure release of scholarship disbursements.
+Undergraduate scholarship recipients registered in both undergraduate and graduate courses during an academic term for combined full-time enrollment, must notify Financial Aid to ensure release of scholarship disbursements.

 Leave of Absence

 If you will not be attending an academic term due to circumstances such as a birth of a child, co-op, study abroad, being called to active duty by the military, COVID-19, etc., you may request a scholarship leave of absence by sending an email to email@example.com.
-By doing so, you will be able to utilize your renewable scholarship when you return to Wright State University without losing a term of eligibility.
+By doing so, you will be able to utilize your renewable scholarship when you return to Wright State without losing a term of eligibility.
 Please note there is a two term maximum leave of absence.
+You will not be considered for a leave of absence if you attend another school.
 You must be in a good Scholarship Satisfactory for Academic Progress (SAP) status to request a Leave of Absence.

 Summer Scholarship Requests